 Work culture in Busan

-Traditional social practices and etiquette still have an important role in South Korean business.
-If expatriate businesspeople want to be accepted by their colleagues, they must be aware of Korean business practices and willing to engage in the social codes that are at the foundation of business culture in South Korea.
+Work culture in Busan is deeply rooted in traditional social practices and etiquette.
+If expat businesspeople want to be accepted by their colleagues, they must be aware of Korean business practices and willing to engage in the social codes that are at the foundation of business culture in South Korea.

-There is an elaborate system of hierarchy that imbues business culture in South Korea that is based on position, age, prestige and, to an extent, gender.
-Saving face is also an essential part of business practice, and expats should therefore not expect a direct negative answer from Korean people if they can't help or don't know.
+There is an elaborate system of hierarchy that imbues business culture in South Korea, which is based on position, age, prestige and, to an extent, gender.
+Maintaining dignity through ‘saving face’ will shape many of your daily interactions.
+Expats should not expect direct negative answers from Korean colleagues who cannot help or don’t know something.
 This is done to maintain honour and dignity.

 Koreans want to trust the people they are doing business with, and social relationships are directly linked to business success.
 For this reason, prospective business partners spend a lot of time getting to know each other.
-Dinner invitations, after-dinner drinks and karaoke will also likely feature at some point and should not be turned down.
+Company dinners, after-work drinks and karaoke sessions (known as hoesik) are common networking tools.
+Declining these invitations can damage professional relationships.
+These gatherings can stretch over several hours and multiple venues.
+The ability to build rapport outside formal office settings makes a real difference for career advancement in Korean companies.

 Teaching English in Busan